Web Apps

 How our web apps stay private

 Every tool is engineered around the same three rules: no accounts, no third-party analytics, and client-side processing wherever possible.
-None of our web apps need you to register, hand over an email address, or verify a phone number - which cuts off the most common source of leaked personal data before it exists.
-We don't load Google Analytics, Facebook Pixel, Hotjar, or any of the other visitor-tracking services that silently sit on most websites; the only logs we keep are the plain server access logs needed to keep the sites online.
-InfoBin uses zero-knowledge encryption so your files are encrypted in your browser before they ever touch our server, and RSS Kit and RSS Ninja process feeds locally in the browser - meaning "trust us" isn't something we have to ask for, because we couldn't misuse the data if we wanted to.
+None of our web apps need you to register, hand over an email, or verify a phone number, which cuts off the most common source of leaked personal data before it exists.
+We don't load Google Analytics, Facebook Pixel, Hotjar, or any other visitor-tracking service; the only logs we keep are the plain server access logs needed to keep the sites online.
+InfoBin uses zero-knowledge encryption so your files are encrypted in your browser before they ever touch our server, and RSS Kit and RSS Ninja process feeds locally, so "trust us" isn't something we have to ask for, because we couldn't misuse the data if we wanted to.

 Want to see our browser extensions?